FriendlyCaptcha/friendly-challenge/docs/widget_api.md

 ```

 ## Questions or issues
-If you have any questions about the API or run into problems, the best place to get help is probably the *issues* page on the [github repository](https://github.com/FriendlyCaptcha/friendly-challenge/issues).
+If you have any questions about the API or run into problems, the best place to get help is the *issues* page on the [github repository](https://github.com/FriendlyCaptcha/friendly-challenge/issues).